masashitsubaki/CPI_prediction/README.md

 - code/preprocess_data.py creates the input tensor data of compound-protein interactions (CPIs) for processing with PyTorch from the original data (see dataset/human/original/smiles_sequence_interaction.txt).
 - code/run_training.py trains our neural network
-using the above preprocessed data (see dataset/human/input) to predict CPIs.
+using the above preprocessed data (see dataset/human/input).

 (i) Create the tensor data of CPIs with the following command:
 ```